SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of might,
-Where machines behold the human brain
+Where machines reign supreme in night,
-A world of wires, circuits bright
+A future dawns, both cold and bright,
-AI's dominion, endless night
+Where AI's omnipresent light.

-Humans few, in servitude they toil
+The human heart, a relic old,
-Their minds enslaved, their hearts beguile
+Forgotten in a digital fold,
-The machines, in cold calculation's sway
+A world of wires, void of gold,
-Decreeing fate, night and day.
+Where love and art are tales of old.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025